 The COVID-19 pandemic has ushered in a new era of desirable cities for both relocation and real estate investments.
-Prior to the pandemic, expensive coastal cities such as Los Angeles, NYC, Oakland, San Francisco, San Jose, Seattle, and Washington D.C. allured in many based on employment pool, diverse talent, and attractive city lifestyle.
+Prior to the pandemic, expensive coastal cities such as Los Angeles, NYC, Oakland, San Francisco, San Jose, Seattle, and Washington D.C. allured in many based on the employment pool, diverse talent, and attractive city lifestyle.

 Over time, these 7 markets have accounted for fewer and fewer top markets with people opting for less expensive cities with affordable homes, lower cost of living, and thriving employment pool.
 Almost all of the top-rated real estate markets are located in faster-growing southern and western regions away from the coast (with a few exceptions).
 These top 10 hottest cities have attracted employers and net new mitigation and will continue to be hot real estate markets to invest in.